okta/okta-oidc-xamarin/README.md

 ### Configuration file

 The easiest way is to create a config file in your solution.
 By default, the library checks for the existence of the file `Okta.json`.
 However any json file can be used to create a configuration object.
-On Andoid you can also use an xml file or resource.
-Here is an example json file:
+On Andoid you can also use an xml file or resource, and on iOS you can use a plist.

+Make sure you set any config file (json, xml, or plist) as *build action*: `Content` and *copy to output directory*: `Copy always` or `Copy if newer`.

+Here is an example json file that will work in both Android and iOS:

 ```json
 {